ChickenKyiv/search-api-documentation/docs/simple-queries/attributes-that-will-return-one-or-more-recipes.md

+---
-# Attributes that will return one or more recipes
+title: Attributes that will return one or more recipes
+---

 ## Attributes that will return one or more recipes